 These fixed assets are depreciated via accrual accounting entries and posted to the profit and loss statement as depreciation.
 In addition there are some intangible costs that are amortized over a period of time.
 All accrual based fixed asset costs and intangible costs relate to a sunk cost customarily paid out during the initial start-up of the restaurant.
 The Capitalization section is merely recapturing an allocated share using accrual accounting.
-Therefore, these fixed costs are a non-cash based fixed cost.
+Therefore, these fixed costs are a non-cash based fixed element of the P&L.

-OK, now that I have explained the two forms of fixed costs (cash and accrual based), let’s go onto variable costs.
+OK, now that the two forms of fixed costs (cash and accrual based) have been explained, let’s go onto variable costs.

-The technical definition to variable costs is those costs that change with the change in sales.
-So, the obvious ones in the restaurant are the food and staff.
+The technical definition for variable costs are those costs that change with the change in sales.
+The obvious ones in the restaurant industry are the food and staff.
 The staff includes everyone from the hostess through the dishwashers.
-The chef, waiters and busboys; everyone that participates in getting that patron served food and refreshments, is considered staff.
+The chef, waiters and busboys; everyone that participates in getting that patron served food and refreshments; all of them are considered staff.
 The entire staff’s payroll is variable in nature.
 If you didn’t have the customer, you wouldn’t need them to provide the service, so their costs do change with the volume of sales.

 In addition, any associated costs with the service pool are also variable in nature.
-This includes payroll taxes, benefits and training costs too.
-Notice now how I am beginning to go beyond the traditional definition of just food and labor?
+This includes payroll taxes, benefits and training.
+Notice now the definition for variable cost is beginning to go beyond the traditional definition of just food and labor?

 Other variable expenses include maintenance because maintenance is a function of volume.
 If nobody showed up at the restaurant, how much maintenance and cleaning would the operation experience?
-Very little and maintenance increases as the restaurant is used more by customers.
+Very little, maintenance increases as the restaurant is used more by customers.